-An established life science cluster with growing potential
+The Yokohama life science cluster: established, and with growing potential

 In October 2018, BioJapan, Asia’s largest international convention in the biotechnology industry, celebrated its 20th anniversary meeting at its beloved home, the Minato Mirai 21 district of the City of Yokohama.
 The large-scale annual partnering event, which invites 900 organizations from 30 countries and hosts an estimated 9,000 business meetings over the course of three days, has chosen to return to PACIFICO Yokohama, the highly acclaimed international convention center in Yokohama, year after year as their prime conference location.